coredns/coredns/plugin/rewrite/README.md

 ### CNAME Feild Rewrites

 There might be a scenario where you want the `CNAME` target of the response to be rewritten.
-You can you this `CNAME` feild rewrite.
-This will generate new answer records according to the new cname target.
+You can do this by using the `CNAME` field rewrite.
+This will generate new answer records according to the new `CNAME` target.

 The syntax for the CNAME rewrite rule is as follows.
 The meaning of `exact|prefix|suffix|substring|regex` is the same as with the name rewrite rules.